aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 *To learn more about EXPLAIN plan outputs you can refer to [link](https://dev.mysql.com/doc/refman/5.7/en/explain-output.html)*.*

+!!! tip "EXPLAIN as json"
-*Hint:* you can also use [explain format=json](https://dev.mysql.com/doc/refman/5.7/en/explain-output.html)* if you are interested in understanding how subqueries are materialized.
+  You can also use [explain format=json](https://dev.mysql.com/doc/refman/5.7/en/explain-output.html)* if you are interested in understanding how subqueries are materialized.

 Earlier investigations says that query[5] is slow and P.I also suggested this query was one of the top consumers of resources.
 To investigate where this query is spending its time you can make use of [PROFILE](https://dev.mysql.com/doc/refman/5.7/en/show-profile.html).